Lip Piercing Healing Times

 What follows a piercing is an intricate healing process, which is where you play your part.
 Our bodies can be delicate and require much care and attention, especially when it comes to lip piercings.

 The moment your foot steps out that door, it’s on you.
-Providing the area with the necessary care and attention will promote healthy healing.
+Providing the area with the necessary care and attention will promote healthy and fast healing.

 The Lip-Piercing Healing Process